Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Vertex-only fully-dynamic recognition algorithms

 \begin{enumerate}

-\item \emph{Single split preprocess:} If there is a node-root $u$ being partially-accessible, then under of degree conditions on $u$, a preliminary update of $T$ consisting of a split of the node $u$ is required.
+\item \emph{Single node-split preprocess:} If there is a node-root $u$ being partially accessible, then, depending on degree conditions on $u$, a preliminary update of $T$ consisting of a node-split of the node $u$ is required.
 Let $U$, resp. $A$, be the set of tree-edges incident to $u$ in $T$, resp. in $T(S)$.

-\begin{enumerate} \item If $u$ is a clique node with $|U\setminus A|\geq 2$, then $u$ is split.
+\begin{enumerate} \item If $u$ is a clique node with $|U\setminus A|\geq 2$, then $u$ is node-split.
 Two new adjacent clique nodes $v$ and $w$ are created in $T$.
-The marker vertices of $v$ (resp. $w$) correspond to $A$, resp. $U\setminus A$, except one which corresponds to $vw$.
+The marker-vertices of $v$ (resp. $w$) correspond to $A$, resp. $U\setminus A$, except one which corresponds to $vw$.
 In this case, $v$ is now the (partially accessible) node-root.